admin

 Although a better option than the older methods, even API enablement is a time-consuming process.
 API developers have to carefully connect to data sources, and apply business rules and validations.
 To illustrate with an example, consider the scenario of building an app for a suppliers portal.
 In this case, a user can either be a vendor or buyer—the information access rules are different for both.
 If a buyer logs in, he should be able to see multiple vendors.
 But if a vendor logs in, he should see only his homepage.
 The vendor’s homepage may have details such as open tenders, his current orders, delivery and credit terms, invoice and tax deduction updates, payment information, and past orders.

 An API developer needs to protect the sanctity of business logic while designing APIs for such an app.
 No supplier, for instance, should be able to view confidential business details of any other supplier.
 In effect, API building is not just about connecting to the data sources.
 The bigger challenge is applying rules, validations, and business logic to define what data is permitted to be shown at the API endpoint.
+Also, there are pain points of a legacy system.

 API enablement has a few other challenges too: